 Tire Your Dog Out Earlier in the Day

 As we have already suggested, your dog may be barking because they have not enjoyed enough exercise and stimulation over the course of the day.
-More often than not, ensuring that your dog gets sufficient exercise will keep them content and stop them disturbing the peace in the evening.
+More often than not, ensuring that your dog gets sufficient exercise will keep them content and stop them from disturbing the peace in the evening.
 Here’s another way of looking at things – your dog cannot bark if they are fast asleep.

 Remove Any Inspiration for Barking

 Once you have pinpointed what causes your dog to start barking at night, it shouldn’t be too hard to put a stop to it.
 If, for example, it’s the scents and sounds of the great outdoors that set your dog off, start locking the door at night and not allowing your pooch to wander free into the backyard.
-You may need to engage in some different toilet training if this is the case, to ensure that your canine does not grow concerned or confused!
+You may need to engage in some different toilet training if this is the case to ensure that your canine does not grow concerned or confused!

 Alternatively, if your dog doesn’t like the sight of something that takes place outside, or they’re prone to being hyper-vigilant about the sight of anybody walking past, start to draw the curtains or drapes as soon as the sun goes down.
 If necessary, remove your dog from the room every time he or she starts barking unnecessarily (but do so without scolding – remember, your dog thinks that they are doing you a favor and warning you about a potential danger.)

 Any trigger for barking should be investigated and desensitized.
-It may be that one of your neighbors works night shifts, so your dog never seems them around in the yard and is suspicious of their motives.
+It may be that one of your neighbors works night shifts, so your dog never sees them around in the yard and is suspicious of their motives.
 Introduce this neighbor to your dog in such an instance, and you’ll find that this wariness is soon dissolved.

 Don’t Reward Your Dog for Barking

-No doubt you’re aware of the theory behind Pavlov’s Dog, and the fact that dogs are prone to associating particular behaviors with other sights, sounds, scents and human reactions.
-Next time your dog starts to bark, stop and catch yourself before you react – are you accidentally rewarding your dog for behavior that you would prefer they avoid?
+No doubt you’re aware of the theory behind Pavlov’s Dog and the fact that dogs are prone to associating particular behaviors with other sights, sounds, scents, and human reactions.
+Next time your dog starts to bark, stop, and catch yourself before you react – are you accidentally rewarding your dog for behavior that you would prefer they avoid?

 Is your reaction to rush over, shower your dog with attention, tickle, and stroke them, promise that everything is OK and that there’s no need to worry?
 That’s all fantastic for your dog, and they will soon start to think that barking at night is a fast track to all the attention they could wish for!
 Likewise, if you’re worried about how the neighbors will react and quickly toss your dog a favorite treat or toy, they’ll again assume that they’re being rewarded for informing you that something is afoot.

 Ignoring your dog’s barking at night can be a risky business, and if you’re going to attempt to retrain your canine chum, you should probably warn your neighbors to avoid any irritation.
-Likewise, it’s like sleep training an infant – don’t ignore it permanently or you will break the sacred bond of trust between dog and owner.
+Likewise, it’s like sleep training an infant – don’t ignore it permanently, or you will break the sacred bond of trust between dog and owner.

 Instead, wait for your dog to calm down and then reward them after a period of silence – extending the period on each occasion, so they start to understand that this is all part of a training process.